kelseyhightower/kube-cert-manager/README.md

 ### Create the Certificate ThirdParty Resource

-The `kube-cert-manager` is driven by Kubernetes certificate objects.
+The `kube-cert-manager` is driven by Kubernetes Certificate objects.
 Certificates are not a core Kubernetes kind, but can be defined using the following `ThirdPartyResource`:

 ```
 apiVersion: extensions/v1beta1